-- 1. Providers of high-risk AI systems shall put a quality management system in place that ensures compliance with this Regulation.
-That system shall be documented in a systematic and orderly manner in the form of written policies, procedures and instructions, and shall include at least the following aspects: - (a) a strategy for regulatory compliance, including compliance with conformity assessment procedures and procedures for the management of modifications to the high-risk AI system; - (b) techniques, procedures and systematic actions to be used for the design, design control and design verification of the high-risk AI system; - (c) techniques, procedures and systematic actions to be used for the development, quality control and quality assurance of the high-risk AI system; - (d) examination, test and validation procedures to be carried out before, during and after the development of the high-risk AI system, and the frequency with which they have to be carried out; - (e) technical specifications, including standards, to be applied and, where the relevant harmonised standards are not applied in full, or do not cover all of the relevant
+- Providers of high-risk AI systems shall put a quality management system in place that ensures compliance with this Regulation.
+That system shall be documented in a systematic and orderly manner in the form of written policies, procedures and instructions, and shall include at least the following aspects: - (a) a strategy for regulatory compliance, including compliance with conformity assessment procedures and procedures for the management of modifications to the high-risk AI system; - (b) techniques, procedures and systematic actions to be used for the design, design control and design verification of the high-risk AI system; - (c) techniques, procedures and systematic actions to be used for the development, quality control and quality assurance of the high-risk AI system; - (d) examination, test and validation procedures to be carried out before, during and after the development of the high-risk AI system, and the frequency with which they have to be carried out;

-- requirements set out in Chapter II of this Title, the means to be used to ensure that the high-risk AI system complies with those requirements; - (f) systems and procedures for data management, including data acquisition, data collection, data analysis, data labelling, data storage, data filtration, data mining, data aggregation, data retention and any other operation regarding the data that is performed before and for the purposes of the placing on the market or putting into service of high-risk AI systems; - (g) the risk management system referred to in Article 9; - (h) the setting-up, implementation and maintenance of a post-market monitoring system, in accordance with Article 61; - (i) procedures related to the reporting of a serious incident in accordance with Article 62; - (j) the handling of communication with national competent authorities, other relevant authorities, including those providing or supporting the access to data, notified bodies, other operators, customers or other interested parties; - (k) systems and procedures for record keeping of all relevant documentation and information: - (l) resource management, including security of supply related measures; - (m) an accountability framework setting out the responsibilities of the management and other staff with regard to all aspects listed in this paragraph. - 2.
-The implementation of aspects referred to in paragraph 1 shall be proportionate to the size of the provider's organisation.
-Providers shall in any event respect the degree of rigour and the level of protection required to ensure compliance of their AI systems with this Regulation. - 2a.
-For providers of high-risk AI systems that are subject to obligations regarding quality management systems or their equivalent function under relevant sectorial Union law, the aspects described in paragraph 1 may be part of the quality management systems pursuant to that law.
+(e) technical specifications, including standards, to be applied and, where the relevant harmonised standards are not applied in full or do not cover all of the relevant requirements set out in Section 2, the means to be used to ensure that the high-risk

+AI system complies with those requirements ;

+- (f) systems and procedures for data management, including data acquisition, data collection, data analysis, data labelling, data storage, data filtration, data mining, data aggregation, data retention and any other operation regarding the data that is performed before and for the purpose of the placing on the market or the putting into service of high-risk AI systems; - (g) the risk management system referred to in Article 9; - (h) the setting-up, implementation and maintenance of a post-market monitoring system, in accordance with Article 72; - (i) procedures related to the reporting of a serious incident in accordance with Article 73;

+- (j) the handling of communication with national competent authorities, other relevant authorities, including those providing or supporting the access to data, notified bodies, other operators, customers or other interested parties; - (k) systems and procedures for record-keeping of all relevant documentation and information; - (1) resource management, including security-of-supply related measures; - (m) an accountability framework setting out the responsibilities of the management and other staff with regard to all the aspects listed in this paragraph. - 2.
+The implementation of the aspects referred to in paragraph 1 shall be proportionate to the size of the provider's organisation.
+Providers shall, in any event, respect the degree of rigour and the level of protection required to ensure the compliance of their high-risk AI systems with this Regulation. - 3.
+Providers of high-risk AI systems that are subject to obligations regarding quality management systems or an equivalent function under relevant sectoral Union law may include the aspects listed in paragraph 1 as part of the quality management systems pursuant to that law.

-3. For providers that are financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation, the obligation to put in place a quality management system with the exception of paragraph 1, points (g), (h) and (i) shall be deemed to be fulfilled by complying with the rules on internal governance arrangements or processes pursuant to the relevant Union financial services legislation.
-In that context, any harmonised standards referred to in Article 40 of this Regulation shall be taken into account.
+4. For providers that are financial institutions subject to requirements regarding their internal governance, arrangements or processes under Union financial services law, the obligation to put in place a quality management system, with the exception of paragraph 1, points (g), (h) and (i) of this Article, shall be deemed to be fulfilled by complying with the rules on internal governance arrangements or processes pursuant to the relevant Union financial services law.
+To that end, any harmonised standards referred to in Article 40 shall be taken into account.